renmarks/ps-typescript/multipage-app/README.md

 # Multipage Personal Finance Tracker

 A ReactJS and TypeScript project that allows you to track personal finances across multiple pages in the browser.
+Based on Pluralsight's Multipage React App project.

 ## Installation